AdobeDocs/target-dev.en/help/dev/patterns/data-collection.md

 ## 2.3 Fire the Adobe Target Track API {#fire-api}

-This step helps ensure that all the data that needs to be sent to [!DNL Target] is sent.
+This step helps ensure that all the data that must be sent to [!DNL Target] is sent.

 +++See details